the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/DataExchange.rst

 ~~~~~~~~~~~

 An overview of the OBJ file format can be found on Wikipedia_
-TVB supports only a subset of the specification.
-Meaning that only geometry data is considered
+TVB supports only a subset of the specification, meaning that only geometry data is considered
 and accepted forms for faces attributes are: triangles or quads.
 We ignore at import time features such as texture coordinates, materials and groups.